Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/overview.md

 ---
 # NLU Overview

-**Natural Language Understanding** is at the core of advanced Virtual Agents.
+**Natural Language Understanding** is at the core of advanced virtual agents.
 Cognigy.AI features an industry-leading NLU engine called Cognigy NLU.

 ## Intents
 <div class="divider"></div>
 Intent Mapping is at the core of the NLU engine and the process uses machine learning to match the user's utterance to the defined intents.

-!!! note "Want to learn how to use Intents?"
-    Head over to **[Train your Virtual Agent to recognize Intents](https://support.cognigy.com/hc/en-us/articles/360014776879-Train-your-Virtual-Agent-to-recognize-Intents)** in the Help Center.
+To learn how to use Intents, read [Train your virtual agent to recognize Intents](https://support.cognigy.com/hc/en-us/articles/360014776879-Train-your-Virtual-Agent-to-recognize-Intents)** in Cognigy Help Center.

 <blockquote class="callout callout_info" theme="📘">
     <span class="callout-icon">▶️</span>